sachin235/AgroAI/README.md

 - **Flask (Python)** - For building a single endpoint to expose Machine Learning Model to predict quality of image.

-### Requirement Gathering
+## Requirement Gathering

 The Google
 [**doc**](https://docs.google.com/document/d/1ze_USE1D-ME89PkI3o_sCu7ftZMBVtGC6GwikKJPYLo/edit)
-for the Explore ML Mentorship Bootcamp
+for the Explore ML Mentorship Bootcamp.